Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Breakfast.
 A handful of fresh strawberries.

 Dinner.
-Sprouted chickpeas, Korean salad of young zucchini and carrots.
+Sprouted chickpeas, salad of young zucchini and carrots in Korean.

 Afternoon snack.
 Apples stuffed with dried fruits.

 Dinner.
-Salad of seaweed, broccoli, onion, seasoned with lemon juice and linseed oil.
+Salad of seaweed, broccoli, onion, seasoned with lemon juice and flaxseed oil.

 Sunday: